Dirty Things Shops Do: Pricing Tactics To 'Trick' You Into Buying More Than You Should

 Ever noticed the prices of medium-sized fries vs large-sized fries at McDonald’s?

 Would anyone buy the medium-sized fries?
 Definitely not, especially if you are only getting fries!

-This happens very often in bundle deals at IT fairs, where they show you the price of a laptop on its own, and the price of the laptop and its freebies such as extra RAM, extra mouse, a laptop case, and a trolley.
+This happens very often in bundle deals at IT fairs, where they show you the price of a laptop on its own.

-It is good to practice to only purchase what you need, and not let the inner-auntie in you buy what you think is the best deal.
+But if you step back and not let the inner-auntie in you buy what you believe is the best deal.